Real Non-Commutative Convexity I: Complexification

 We say that a complex compact nc convex set $L$ is an (abstract) {\em reasonable complexification} of a real compact nc convex set $K$ if it (or more properly, $(L, \epsilon_L)$) satisfies any one of the equivalent conditions in the next result.

 \begin{thm} Let $\epsilon = \epsilon_L : K \to L$ be a real nc affine topological embedding from a real compact nc convex set to a complex compact nc convex set, with for each $n$.
-The following statements are equivalent: \begin{enumerate} \item $L$ is a complex compact nc convex set in a complex space $F$, and that $F$ has a real subspace $Y$ with $Y \cap iY = 0$ such that $\epsilon_L(K) \subset Y$. \item The map is well defined on $L$.
-I.e.\ the `real part function' on $L$ is well defined. \item The map $\theta_L : L \to L$ taking
+(That is, $L_n$ consists of the $x + iy$ for $c(x,y) \in K_{2n}$.)
+The following statements are equivalent: \begin{enumerate} \item [{\rm (1)}] $L$ is a complex compact nc convex set in a complex space $F$, and $F$ has a real subspace $Y$ with $Y \cap iY = 0$ such that $\epsilon_L(K) \subset Y$. \item [{\rm (2)}] The map is well defined on $L$.
+I.e.\ the `real part function' on $L$ is well defined. \item [{\rm (3)}] The map $\theta_L : L \to L$ taking

-is well defined. \item The map $\theta_L$ is a well defined period 2 real nc affine homeomorphism with fixed point set $\epsilon_L(K)$. \end{enumerate} Up to real nc affine homeomorphism there is a unique $L$ satisfying these conditions.
+is well defined. \item [{\rm (4)}] The map $\theta_L$ is a well defined period 2 real nc affine homeomorphism with fixed point set $\epsilon_L(K)$. \end{enumerate} Up to real nc affine homeomorphism there is a unique $L$ satisfying these conditions.
 That is, $K$ has a unique reasonable complexification. \end{thm}